UK tech experts · info@vividrepairs.co.uk

 Philips 24-inch 1080p 75Hz Monitor Review UK 2026

 The 24-inch 1080p 75Hz model is the sensible choice for office environments where you need reliable performance without bells and whistles.
-At £75, it’s positioned between the budget 24E1N1100A and the feature-rich 27E1N1300AM, offering a middle ground for straightforward productivity work.
+At this price, it's positioned between the budget 24E1N1100A and the feature-rich 27E1N1300AM, offering a middle ground for straightforward productivity work.

 The 75Hz refresh rate is a step up from standard 60Hz office monitors, making scrolling documents and web pages feel smoother.
 It's not a gaming monitor, but the FreeSync support and 4ms response time handle casual gaming fine.
 The IPS panel delivers accurate colours important for presentations and basic photo work, with viewing angles that don't shift colours when colleagues look at your screen.